Child taken to hospital after 19 rescued from rollercoaster at theme park

 The ambulance service said 17 people were given precautionary checks by paramedics.

-A spokesperson for Merseyside Fire and Rescue Service said: "A multi-agency meeting took place between North West Ambulance Service and Merseyside Fire and Rescue Service and the Health and Safety Executive was informed.

-"The ride is to be isolated and a full inspection to be carried out."
+A spokesperson for Merseyside Fire and Rescue Service said: “A multi-agency meeting took place between North West Ambulance Service and Merseyside Fire and Rescue Service, and the Health and Safety Executive was informed.
+The ride is to be isolated and a full inspection to be carried out.”

 In a statement issued on Sunday, a Southport Pleasureland spokesperson said: “We are sorry for the distress caused to passengers on one of our coasters yesterday.
 Our immediate priority was looking after everyone’s safe removal from the ride.

 “Senior management and maintenance team members are today continuing a thorough investigation into carriages stopping on the park’s Rocket Coaster yesterday morning.
-All routine maintenance checks had been carried out, as they are on all rides each morning before the ride went into commission.
+All routine maintenance checks had been carried out, as they are on all rides each morning, before the ride went into commission.

-“The ride did exactly what its safety settings are programmed to do and stopped on detecting a fault.
-It was the first run of the day and the ride, which has a 22-person capacity, was loaded with 19 riders.
+“The ride did exactly what its safety settings are programmed to do, and stopped on detecting a fault.
+It was the first run of the day, and the ride, which has a 22-person capacity, was loaded with 19 riders.

-“No one was at any risk of falling from the ride, the carriages were secure on the track and the park’s operations director immediately made his way up the gantry to speak to riders and explain that they would be brought off the ride safely, as part of the park’s instant response safety process.
+“No one was at any risk of falling from the ride, the carriages were secure on the track, and the park’s operations director immediately made his way up the gantry to speak to riders and explain that they would be brought off the ride safely, as part of the park’s instant response safety process.

-“At the same time the maintenance crew was further immobilising carriages to ensure passengers’ safe exit from the ride via one of the park’s cherry pickers.
+“At the same time, the maintenance crew was further immobilising carriages to ensure passengers’ safe exit from the ride via one of the park’s cherry pickers.
 An ambulance and the fire brigade were called immediately, both standard emergency-response practice.

-“A young girl who had lost consciousness was the team’s priority, and checked by ambulance paramedics.
+“A young girl who had lost consciousness was the team’s priority, and [she was] checked by ambulance paramedics.
 That first-response healthcare team was available to other passengers.

 “On seeing how the park was handling the situation and safely retrieving passengers, the fire brigade commended the team, took no action and left the scene.
 As a consequence of calling maintenance staff to attend the coaster, one or two of the other rides were off for a very short while during the day.